 Myla Borden turned to quiltmaking in 1993 when she was unable to find employment after earning her teaching degree from Nova Scotia Teachers College.
 Tutored by her aunt Frances Dorrington, a long-time quiltmaker, Myla initially made pattern quilts taken from popular books and magazines.
-In 1994, she joined the Northumberland Quilting Guild and began attending workshops to improve her quiltmaking techniques.
+In 1994, she joined the Northumberland Quilt Guild and began attending workshops to improve her quiltmaking techniques.
 In 1998, she made the quilt Passages for the exhibition In This Place.
 Passages depicts the journey of Africans from the continent through the slavery era in the United States to freedom in the northern free states and Canada.
 Unlike her previous quilts, Passages was a picture quilt using appliquéd human figures, African “nationalist colours” (red, green and black) and African patterns for the quilt borders.
 It was one of the most talked-about pieces in the exhibition and a bold representation of quilts as an art form.
 Inspired by this experience, Myla began making picture and narrative quilts that drew from stories and images of African Nova Scotian history and culture.
 She also began collaborating with artist/curator David Woods, developing original quilt designs using his artwork.
-Myla Borden was president of the Northumberland Quiltmakers for two terms (2004-2005).
-She is also a co-founder and the first president of both the African Nova Scotian Quiltmakers Association and the Vale Quiltmakers Collective in New Glasgow.
-Her quilts have been exhibited at the Art Gallery of Nova Scotia, the Atlantic Textile Festival, the Museum of Industry, Stellarton, and the Museum of Textile in Toronto.
+Myla Borden was president of the Northumberland Quilt Guild for two terms (2004-2005).
+She is also a co-founder and the first president of both the African Nova Scotian Quiltmakers Association and the Vale Quilters Association in New Glasgow.
+Her quilts have been exhibited at the Art Gallery of Nova Scotia, the Museum of Industry in Stellarton and the Textile Museum of Canada in Toronto.

 About Marlene Dorrington

 Marlene Dorrington was born in Halifax and has lived in New Glasgow since 1952.
 She began quiltmaking after her retirement from the Michelin Tire plant in Stellarton in 1993.
 Like her daughter, Myla Borden, she was taught the basics of quiltmaking by Frances Dorrington (her sister).
-In 1994 she joined the Northumberland Quilting Guild.
+Marlene is a member of the Northumberland Quilt Guild, the Black Artists Network of Nova Scotia and the Vale Quilters Association.
 Marlene is a traditional quiltmaker known for her precise cutting and sewing and her mastery of traditional quilt patterns.
 Lately, she has been integrating African fabrics and using vibrant colour compositions in her quilts.
 Her quilts were exhibited in When Black Women Useta Fly (2002) and Our Ancestor’s Garden (2007).
-She is a member of the Black Artists Network of Nova Scotia, Northumberland Quilters Guild and the Vale Quiltmakers Collective.

 About The Quilt Designs by David Woods